ncatlab/nlab-content/pages/8/4/7/0/748/content.md

 * For $X$ a [[topological space]] then the [[category of covering spaces]] over $X$ is a [[full subcategory]] of the slice category $Top_{/X}$ of the [[category of topological spaces]].

-* The [[fundamental theorem of topos theory]] states that the slice category for any object in a topos is itself a topos.
+* The [[fundamental theorem of topos theory]] states that the slice category over any object in a topos is itself a topos.

 * For a [[monoidal category]] the slice category over any [[monoid object]] is monoidal.